Search the FAQ

 - Real-time remote biometric identification in public spaces (barring narrow law enforcement exceptions).

-Read our detailed breakdown of all 9 prohibited practices, or use the Biometric Identity Validator to check a specific system.
+Read our detailed prohibited-practices guide, or use the Biometric Identity Validator to check a specific system.

 High-risk classification is triggered through two distinct pathways under Article 6.